quickapps-modules/QACMS-QuickShell/README.md

 # Installation
-Use backend's instalaltion interface as usual. (or install through `Modules Directory`, since QACMS v1.1)
+Use backend's instalaltion interface as usual. (or downlaod & install through `Modules Directory`, since QACMS v1.1)

 # Usage
-Open a new OS terminal and navigate to: `Your_QACMS_Installation/Modules/QuickShell/Console`.
+Open a new OS terminal and navigate to QuickShell module directory: `Your_QACMS_Installation/Modules/QuickShell/`.
 Then run the `qs` command to start the shell.